tarantool/doc/doc/contributing/docs/examples.rst

 Here is an example of documenting a method and data of a class ``index_object``:

-..  literalinclude:: class_template.rst
+..  literalinclude:: ./_includes/class_template.rst
     :language: rst

 And the resulting HTML looks like this:

-..  include:: class_template.rst
+..  include:: ./_includes/class_template.rst